mozman/ezdxf/docs/source/howto.rst

     # on Linux/Mac
     python3 -m ezdxf.pp your_dxf_file.dxf

-This produces a HTML file *your_dxf_file.html* with a nicer layout than a plain DXF file and DXF handles as links between DXF entities, this simplifies the navigation between the DXF entities.
+This produces a HTML file `your_dxf_file.html` with a nicer layout than a plain DXF file and DXF handles as links between DXF entities, this simplifies the navigation between the DXF entities.

+.. versionchanged:: 0.8.3

-Since ezdxf `v0.8.3 <https://ezdxf.mozman.at/release-v0-8-3.html>`_, a script called *dxfpp* will be added to your Python script path:
+    Since ezdxf `v0.8.3 <https://ezdxf.mozman.at/release-v0-8-3.html>`_, a script called ``dxfpp`` will be added to your Python script path:

 .. code-block:: none